Corporate Licence Terms and Conditions (20161020)

 7.7 FT acknowledges that the Client does not wish to lose the benefit of this Agreement by virtue of non-material mis-use by a Reader of the Content.
 Notwithstanding clause 7.2(a) and subject to clause 7.8, in the event that FT reasonably believes that the Client is in breach of the terms of this Agreement (including any breach by a Reader of the Copyright Policy) (a “Breach”) then FT agrees, subject to clause 7.8, that it shall not exercise any of its rights under this Agreement, until it has followed the following process:

 - (a) FT shall promptly notify the Client in writing (including email) of the Breach and any relevant details;

 - (b) the Client shall have 7 days in which to respond to this notice and either (i) deny the Breach or (ii) explain in detail both the reasons for the Breach and the remedial and/or investigatory steps the Client will take to prevent a reoccurrence of the Breach, within the next 30 days, to ensure that there cannot be a repeat of the Breach and shall implement such steps; and

 - (c) if the Client admits the Breach and complies with its obligations in sub-clause (b) above to the reasonable satisfaction of FT (and FT may make representations in this regard which the Client shall consider in good faith), the Agreement shall continue on its terms.
 In all other circumstances FT shall be free to exercise its rights under the Agreement, including those in clause 7.2(a).

-- (a) FT has already invoked that process on two previous occasions with the Client (whether or not in respect of the same Breach and irrespective of whether the applicable Breach was remedied); or
+- (a) FT has already invoked the Breach Process on two previous occasions with the Client (whether or not in respect of the same Breach and irrespective of whether the applicable Breach was remedied); or

 - (b) FT reasonably believes that the Breach is due to fraud, wilful default or wilful abandonment by the Client or any Reader; or